 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-There have been double digit declines in the inventory levels in all price ranges shown above except the the \$300K - \$400K market.
-The largest decline is a 20% decline in bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
+There have been declines in the inventory levels of all price ranges shown above -- though the largest declines in inventory over the past year have been in the \$400K+ range each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory and \$200K-\$300K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 7 months to sell all of the homes currently for sale over \$400K if the same number of buyers less than 1 acre
+The graph above illustrates that while it would take 7 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought less than 1 acre